Hardison Info Central

 Becket Takes on Religious Employment Discrimination

-45 years ago, the Supreme Court stripped Title VII protections from religious employees
+Over 45 years ago, the Supreme Court stripped Title VII protections from religious employees

 Becket takes up the fight

-Becket has spearheaded the fight to get the Supreme Court to revisit Hardison.
-First, Becket started with a friend-of-the-court brief filed in EEOC v.
+Becket spearheaded the fight to get the Supreme Court to revisit Hardison.
+Becket’s efforts started with a friend-of-the-court brief filed in EEOC v.
 Abercrombie, a case involving Samantha Elauf, a Muslim woman who was fired from Abercrombie & Fitch because her district manager believed that her headscarf might conflict with the store’s dress code policy—even though the store had made exceptions for religious headwear in the past.
 Becket’s brief argued in favor of Title VII protections for Samantha, resulting in a win at the Supreme Court which strengthened protections for religious employees in the workplace, but that did not address Hardison.

 In September of 2019, Becket appealed to the Supreme Court in Patterson v.
 Walgreens, a case asking the Court to revisit Hardison.
 This case involved Darrell Patterson, a dedicated Walgreens employee and devout Seventh-day Adventist.
 Patterson had worked out an arrangement with his supervisor that allowed him to observe the Seventh-day Adventist Saturday Sabbath.
 But after Walgreens violated an Alabama pharmacy law, company executives set up an emergency training session on a Saturday.
 Patterson was not able to attend due to his religious observance, and Walgreens ultimately fired him.
 Forced to choose between his faith and feeding his family, Patterson took Walgreens to court for religious discrimination.
 The Supreme Court declined to hear the case.